ibbles/StrictAliasing/README.md

 Looking at the two loop based versions we see a clear lead for the strict aliasing version.
 It's almost as fast as the `memcpy` version.

-A more comparatory view is given in the image below, where the runtime per block is given in comparison to the loop-based copy compiled with strict aliasing enabled.
-In this worst-case scenario, passing `-fno-strict-aliasing` to the compiler increased the runtime of the application by almost four times.
+A more comparatory view is given in the image below, where the execution time per block is given in comparison to the loop-based version compiled with strict aliasing enabled.
+In this worst-case scenario passing `-fno-strict-aliasing` to the compiler increased the execution time of the application by almost four times for runs with more than a handfull blocks.

 ![Performance graph](blocked_reorder_normalized.svg "Blocked reorder performance graph")